 Coverage for a Covered Person who is Totally Disabled on the date the employer's group coverage under the Plan ended will not end automatically.
 We will temporarily extend the coverage, only for treatment of the condition causing the Total Disability.
-Benefits will be paid until the earlier of either of the following:
+Benefits will be paid until the earliest of the following: